hhuslamlab/website/docs/festival_tts.md

 ![Pulse 2](pulse_2.png)

 Step 2: Unzip the pulse folder and paste this inside C:\ folder.
+Rename the `pulse-audio` folder to `pulse`

 Step 3: Open the Windows command prompt as administrator and type the following: